goschtl/zope/zope.component/tseaver-test_cleanup/docs/api.rst

 Querying Multiple Utilities
 ###########################

+.. autofunction:: zope.component.getUtilitiesFor

+.. autofunction:: zope.component.getAllUtilitiesRegisteredFor

 Sometimes it may be useful to query all utilities, both anonymous and named for a given interface.
-The :function:`~zope.component.getUtilitiesFor` API returns a sequence of ``(name, utility)`` tuples, where ``name`` is the empty string for the anonymous utility:
+The :func:`~zope.component.getUtilitiesFor` API returns a sequence of ``(name, utility)`` tuples, where ``name`` is the empty string for the anonymous utility: